tzConnectBerlin/mintery/README.md

 ```
 NETWORK=.. (optional, defaults to ghostnet)
-NODE_URL=.. (optional, defaults to https://ghostnet-archive.tzconnect.berlin
+NODE_URL=.. (optional, defaults to https://ghostnet-archive.tzconnect.berlin)

 CONTRACT=.. (required, has to be the name (without extension) of a contract that is present in contracts/)
-BURN_CAP=.. (optional, defaults to 0.1, it definesthe deployment cost in tez)
+BURN_CAP=.. (optional, defaults to 0.1, it defines the deployment cost in tez)

 ORIGINATOR_ADDRESS=.. (optional if not mainnet, otherwise required, the tz address used to deploy the contract)
 ORIGINATOR_PRIV_KEY=.. (same as above)